patenler/WYS_key-algo_tester/README.md

 So I made a little program with the Godot engine for the UI to help anyone who wants to decrypt this puzzle.

-If you want to use this program, install godot, download this project and build it.
+If you want to use this program, download the file in the exports folder according to your OS.